TACC/SpRay/README.md

 Notice that the scripts launch MPI tasks using the `mpirun` command and specify the number of OpenMP threads by setting the environment variable `OMP_NUM_THREADS`.
 You may have to modify such settings based on your system requirements.

+Additionally, if you wish to use installed binaries, you'll have to modify the variable `SPRAY_BIN` in the scripts and set runtime search paths, `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH`, as needed.

 ### Rendering isosurfaces of 64 domains

 Set a path to the project home.